Sickle cell disease: Tests

-Genetic counseling
+Genetic counselling

 Genetic counselling is the process by which people with a hereditary disorder are advised of the probability of transmitting it and how this may be prevented or ameliorated.

-People who are known carriers of the disease or at risk of having a child with sickle cell anemia may undergo genetic counseling.
-Genetic counselors work with families to discuss the benefits, limitations, and logistics of genetic testing options as well as the potential impact of testing and test results on the individual.
+People who are known carriers of the disease or at risk of having a child with sickle cell anaemia may undergo genetic counselling.
+Genetic counsellors work with families to discuss the benefits, limitations, and logistics of genetic testing options as well as the potential impact of testing and test results on the individual.
 Counselling is best given before a child is conceived, and several possible courses could be suggested.
 These include adoption, the use of eggs or sperm from a healthy donor, and in-vitro fertilisation (IVF) when combined with pre-implantation genetic diagnosis of the embryos.